flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_04/instructions.md

 Now for our `WeeklyForecastList`, let's change it to use a `SliverList` instead of a `ListView`.
 A `SliverList` takes a `SliverChildDelegate`, which provides the children.
-One kind of `SliverChildDelegate` is a `SliverChildBuilderDelegate` - which is the same as the builder provided to the `ListView`!
+One kind of `SliverChildDelegate` is a `SliverChildBuilderDelegate`.
+This delegate requires a  widget builder function - which is the same as the builder we provided to our `ListView`!
 We can keep our existing builder, and instead provide it to the delegate.
 The delegate also takes a `childCount`, similar to our ListView's `itemCount`.